The Sacred Measure of 432,000 ⁓ Part 4: The Sacred Syllable of the Rig Veda

 Man holding Tigers (top image: Source: Kevin Standage, bottom image BBC, via Bibhu Dev Misra)

-The “oldest-known zoomorphic (animal-shaped) sculpture in the world” [Wikipedia] happens to be the Lion-man sculpture found the Hohlenstein-Stadel (a cave Germany).
+The “oldest-known zoomorphic (animal-shaped) sculpture in the world” [Wikipedia] happens to be the Lion-man sculpture found the Hohlenstein-Stadel (a cave in Germany).
 It is dated between 30,000-40,000 years old.
 I have elsewhere discussed the fact that the first vesica piscis of the Zodiac marks out the entrance into the sign of Leo (the Lion), measuring out precisely 432,000ʺ of the 360° circle.
-The approximately 12,000-year-old image of the Man holding the two Tigers is a precursor of certain figures found some 7,000 to 8,000 years later (!!!) in the remains of the Indus Valley Civilization, including a figure on a Mohenjo-daro seal of a Man (with a vesica piscis shape over his head) holding two tigers apart, and a certain figures of the Indus Valley Script in which a Man holds apart two vesica piscis-shaped objects.
+The approximately 12,000-year-old image of the Man holding the two Tigers is a precursor of certain figures found some 7,000 to 8,000 years later (!!!) in the remains of the Indus Valley Civilization, including a figure on a Mohenjo-daro seal of a Man (with a vesica piscis shape over his head) holding two tigers apart, and a certain figure of the Indus Valley Script in which a Man holds apart two vesica piscis-shaped objects.
 Srini Kalyanaraman discusses the IVS character below to the right as the "Water Carrier", which those familiar with astrology will recognize as a variation of the Aquarian Water Bearer.

 The Sacred Syllable and Sound of the Vedas